GarjeRohan/Physical-Design-using-open-source-EDA-tools/README.md

 # Physical_Design_using_open_source_EDA_tools #

 #### Description ####
+#### This repository is to give brief idea about the VSD's 'Beginner Soc/Physical Design using open source EDA tools' Workshop.
+The workshop gives me a hands on experience with the open source tools like yosys,magic,opentimer,qrouter that are used in Physical Design. ####
 -------------------------------------------------------------------
 # Table of contents #
+Day 1 - Study and review various components of RISC-V based picoSoC  <br/>
+Day 2 - Chip Planning Strategies and Introduction to Foundry Library Cells  <br/>
+Day 3 - Design and Characterize one Library Cell using magic Layout Tool and ngspice  <br/>
+Day 4 - Pre-Layout Timing Analysis and Importance of Good Clock Tree  <br/>
+Day 5 - Final Steps for RTL2GDS  <br/>

 # Day 1 - Study and review various components of RISC-V based picoSoC
 ## IC design terminologies, opensource EDA tools and RISC-V based SoC design